 Diveroli was driven by a winner-takes-all mentality: If he didn’t walk away with everything, there was no point.
 Packouz painted the picture of a man for whom winning wasn’t enough, he also wanted someone to lose.

 “If the other guy is happy, there’s still money on the table,” Packouz recalled.
 “That’s the type of guy he is.”

 It was May 2007 and the war in Afghanistan was by all accounts going poorly when Diveroli seized his greatest chance to win.
 AEY underbid the nearest competition by around $50 million and managed to sign a $300 million arms contract with the Pentagon.
 The gun runners toasted their good fortune with a fair amount of bubbly, which Diveroli was just barely able to drink legally, and cocaine.
 Then they got down to business to source the precious AK47s.

 The high of this contract didn’t last long, though.
 The young men had trouble finding the promised goods and eventually turned to contraband Chinese supplies.

-The 2016 film War Dogs captured the drama of this insane venture, but took liberties with a few facts.
+War Dogs captured the drama of this insane venture, but took liberties with a few facts.
 Packouz and Podrizki were folded into the same character.
-Similarly, Ralph Merill, their financial backer of Mormon origins who had also worked in arms manufacturing, was rewritten as a Jewish dry cleaner.
+Similarly, Ralph Merill, their financial backer of Mormon background who had also worked in arms manufacturing, was rewritten as a Jewish dry cleaner.
 The reckless trek that the film version of Diveroli and Packouz embarked on from Jordan to Iraq never happened — though the two were certainly daring, they were not suicidal.